shakilmith/documentaion/blog/freemarker/import-directive/index.md

 # Using Freemarker Include and Import Directive

 Both include and import directives are used to reuse the template files, contents or portion of a template.
-Like, you may have content or section that you have to place them across your templates.
+Like, you may have content or section that you have to place or reuse them across your templates.
 Then, you can simply create one template file and reuse the template file in your website without hard coding it.
-Such, menu of your website. global header or footer section of your website or copyright section of your website.
+Such as, menu of your website. global header or footer section of your website or copyright section of your website etc.

-## Using include directive
+## Using Include Directive

-Syntax:
+**Syntax:**

 ```
 <#include path> //or